A Complete Guide to the Dantian Elixir Fields: Daoist Breathing Meditation Practices to Rejuvenate the Body and Mind with Qi Energy

 The other two dantian are located in the centre of the chest and head.
 The chest is considered to be associated with breathing and the heartbeat.
 The head is considered to be associated mainly with the function of the brain.

-We will get to ways to practice with each of the dantian a little later in this book, but for the time being, why not sit back in a comfortable chair, feel yourself breathing in and out, and slowly place your mind into your lower abdomen, while maintaining a light focus on the breath.
+I get into ways to practice with each of the dantians in my book Internal Elixir Cultivation: The Nature of Daoist Meditation, but for the time being, why not sit back in a comfortable chair, feel yourself breathing in and out, and slowly place your mind into your lower abdomen, while maintaining a light focus on the breath.

 Dantian Breathing Meditation